-1 Reducing measles deaths by 98% by 2012 as compared to 2000 estimates; reducing measles incidence to less than 5 cases per million population per year at national level in all countries; raising to more than 90% the routine coverage at national level in all countries and to more than 80% in all districts; achieving more than 95% coverage of supplementary immunization activities in all districts; and attaining the targets for the two main measles surveillance performance indicators.
+2 Reducing measles deaths by 98% by 2012 in comparison with 2000 estimates; reducing measles incidence to less than five cases per million population per year at national level in all countries; raising to more than 90% the routine coverage at national level in all countries and to more than 80% in all districts; achieving more than 95% coverage of supplementary immunization activities in all districts; and attaining the targets for the two main measles surveillance performance indicators.

-2 Bahrain, Islamic Republic of Iran, Jordan, Libyan Arab Jamahiriya, Oman, Syrian Arab Republic, Tunisia, West Bank and Gaza Strip.
+3 Bahrain, Islamic Republic of Iran, Jordan, Libyan Arab Jamahiriya, Oman, Syrian Arab Republic, Tunisia, West Bank and Gaza Strip.

-3 Djibouti, Egypt, Kuwait, Lebanon, Morocco, Qatar, Saudi Arabia, Sudan, United Arab Emirates, Yemen.
+4 Djibouti, Egypt, Kuwait, Lebanon, Morocco, Qatar, Saudi Arabia, Sudan, United Arab Emirates, Yemen.

-4 Afghanistan, Iraq, Pakistan, Somalia.
+5 Afghanistan, Iraq, Pakistan, Somalia.